 - 1. Mitigation Mitigation activities are those which eliminate or reduce the probability of a disaster occurring.
 Also included are those long-term activities, which lessen the undesirable effects of unavoidable hazards.
-Some mitigation strategies include risk transfer such as insurance policies, risk assessments for hazard identification and inspections. - 2.
+Some mitigation strategies include risk transfer such as insurance policies, risk assessments for hazard identification, and monthly, quarterly, and/or annual safety inspections. - 2.
 Preparedness Preparedness activities serve to develop the response capabilities needed in the event an emergency should arise.
 Planning and training are among the activities conducted under this phase which include: - a.
 Emergency planning, including maintaining the Emergency Management Plan through annual review. - b.
 Arranging appropriate training for members of the Emergency Management Team and others as deemed appropriate by the EMT. - Training, at this time, consists of the following FEMA courses, and assignment will be the responsibility of the Emergency Management Coordinator:

-FEMA IS-100he Introduction to the Incident Command System for Higher Education (2112832)
+FEMA IS-100.C Introduction to the Incident Command System (11016) FEMA IS-200.C Basic Incident Command System Response (11017) FEMA IS-700.B National Incident Command System (NIMS), An Introduction (11018)

-FEMA IS-200b Single Resources and Initial Action Incidents (11017)

-FEMA IS-700a National Incident Command System (11018)

-FEMA IS-800b National Response Framework (11019)
+FEMA IS-800.C National Response Framework, An Introduction (11019)